 Q: Both of your college teams had great success this year with a 4th consecutive gold medal in softball and a 4th place finish in OCAA women’s basketball!
 So softball or basketball?

-A: haha it is kind of funny because I love both sports but I am on the fence for returning to the women’s softball team next year.
+A: [Laughs] It is kind of funny because I love both sports but I am on the fence for returning to the women’s softball team next year.
 I mean I love the girls on the team, but I don’t know it just may be time to hang the cleats up.
 I feel like I am scared to stop playing because I love the game but I am definitely playing OCAA basketball come next year.
 It would be a good time to win a 5-place OCAA title with the team as well because all the girls outside of 2 will be returning next year, but again we will see how it all plays out.

 A: At the end of the day I have no idea how I balance it as my life is pretty crazy but it really helps that I am close with my teammates as they are essentially my social life.
-School may get hard at times but as an athlete you learn that you just have to do it no matter what, you just really don’t have a choice with that!
+School may get hard at times but as an athlete, you learn that you just have to do it no matter what, you just really don’t have a choice with that!

 I would just say if you want to do it you have to be dedicated and you have to work hard at it, don’t let you or anyone else say that you are not good enough.

 In a nutshell, it is important to be confident when you are playing as well as humble, so I guess that is my message to people who want to give it a try.
-Be dedicated, be confident, be humble and work hard as hard as you can!
+Be dedicated, be confident, be humble and work hard as you can!